German torpedo boat T17: Modifications

 Early-war modifications to the Type 37s were limited to the conversion of the foremast into a tripod mast, installation of a FuM 28 (Note: Funkmess-Ortung (Radio-direction finder, active ranging)) radar with fixed antennas angled 45° to each side.
 Boats participating in the Channel Dash in February 1942 were ordered to have their aft torpedo tube mount replaced by a quadruple 2 cm gun mount and a 3.7 cm gun added at the bow, but it is not certain if this was actually done.
 Quadruple mounts began slowly replacing the 3.7 cm gun beginning in May as the ships were refitted and that gun may have been repositioned to the bow.
 By 1944, another quadruple mount had been fitted on the searchlight platform amidships.
 In September, installation of a single 3.7 cm gun was ordered in all surviving boats, either the Flak M42 or the Flak M43, in lieu of the aft torpedo tubes, but it is also uncertain if this was done.
-They all received twin 2 cm gun mounts that replaced the single mounts in the bridge wings.
+Some all received twin 2 cm gun mounts that replaced the single mounts in the bridge wings.
 T17 had two 3.7 cm, a dozen 2 cm guns and all six torpedo tubes at war's end.